The Human Truth Foundation

 Health:

-Bosnia & Herzegovina does relatively well in encouraging good health, compared to many other countries.
-Bosnia & Herzegovina does the second-best when it comes to its fertility rate14.
-It does better than average when it comes to its adolescent birth rate21 and in its average life expectancy11 (but low for Europe).
-Bosnia & Herzegovina doesn't do so well in other areas.
-Bosnia & Herzegovina does worse than average when it comes to its food aid and health contributions and WHO compliance33, its alcohol consumption rate34 (still good for Europe) and in its immunizations take-up35.
-And finally, it falls into the worst 20 in its smoking rate36.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Bosnia & Herzegovina has some poor policies and cultural issues which cause some public health problems.
+Bosnia & Herzegovina does better than average in terms of its adolescent birth rate32 and in its average life expectancy11 (but bad for Europe).
+But that's it.
+Bosnia & Herzegovina has problems.
+It does worse than average in terms of its food aid and health contributions and WHO compliance33, its alcohol consumption rate34 (still good for Europe), its fertility rate14 and in its immunizations take-up35.
+And finally, it sits amongst the bottom 20 in terms of its smoking rate36.
+The number of overweight adults has increased by 14% over the last 40 years.
+Life expectancy in Bosnia and Herzegovina improved by +4.9yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Bosnia and Herzegovina's peak fertility rate was 3.91 in 1960.

 Years11